adonix-org/cloud-spark/README.md

         const copy = new CopyResponse(response);

         /**
-         * Add headers showing middleware effects:
+         * Append custom headers to the response.
-         * - Echo the request's User-Agent header
-         * - Customizable powered-by header
-         * - Timestamp in UTC
          */
         copy.setHeader("X-User-Agent", userAgent);
         copy.setHeader("X-Powered-By", this.name);